What is artificial intelligence?

 Computer vision

 Computer vision uses deep learning techniques to extract information and insights from videos and images.
 Using computer vision, a computer can understand images just like a human would.
-You can use computer vision to monitor online content for inappropriate images, recognize faces, and classify image details.
+You can use it to monitor online content for inappropriate images, recognize faces, and classify image details.
 It is critical in self-driving cars and trucks to monitor the environment and make split-second decisions.

 Read about computer vision »